-Within the 5GC, the OTAF offers services to the UDM via the Notaf service based interface.
+Within the 5GC, the SP-AF offers services to the UDM via the Nspaf service based interface.

-The UDM shall make use of the OTAF service when it needs to protect UE parameters for which the final consumer is the USIM (see 3GPP TS 33.501 [8] clause 6.15.2.1).
+The UDM shall make use of the SP-AF services when it needs to protect UE parameters for which the final consumer is the USIM (see 3GPP TS 33.501 [8] clause 6.15.2.1).

-Figure 4.1-1 provides the reference model with focus on the OTAF.
+Figure 4.1-1 provides the reference model with focus on the SP-AF.

+NOTE: The generation of the secured packet and the definition of the storage and handling of OTA keys or other sensitive data are out of scope of this document.
+For more details, refer to 3GPP TS 31.115 [16].